-The Rhode Island Certification Process is designed to measure competency of addiction professionals.
+The Rhode Island Board for the Certification of Chemical Dependency Professionals (RIBCCDP) certification process is designed to measure competency of addiction professionals.
 RIBCCDP recognizes that Chemical Dependency Counselors, Prevention Specialists, Student Assistance Counselors, Co-Occurring Disorders, Recovery Coaches and Criminal Justice Professionals are educated in a wide range of disciplines, therapeutic approaches and counseling techniques.

 The RIBCCDP has been a participating member in the International Certification & Reciprocity Consortium (IC&RC) since 1988.
 IC&RC sets international standards for addiction professional competency and develops and maintains written examinations for each reciprocal credential offered.